-- have environmentally friendly and energy efficient alternatives been considered when making decisions leading to the replacement or development of church infrastructures and utilities? - have environmentally friendly utility suppliers been considered prior to the expiration of contracts or review periods? - has consideration been given to carbon management by converting to renewable energy sources and cutting the amount of greenhouse gas emissions? - has consideration been given to improving the energy efficiency ratings of existing buildings?
+- Have environmentally friendly utility suppliers been considered prior to the expiration of contracts or review periods? - Has consideration been given to carbon management by converting to renewable energy sources and cutting the amount of greenhouse gas emissions? - Has energy efficiency been considered before purchasing new appliances? - Has consideration been given to improving the energy efficiency ratings of existing buildings?